-It is important to stress that the LYLA data captures reported lynchings.
-There is a significant number of lynchings that go unreported in news media.
+On this note, while perhaps obvious to most readers, it is important to stress that the LYLA data captures reported lynchings.
+There is a significant number of lynchings that go unreported in newspapers.
 Hence, we are not blind to potential biases in data collection and try to be as transparent as possible in our presentation.
 We also conduct additional validation checks using locally coded national datasets, which largely support the validity of our data.
-In addition, we provide researchers with information on the country-year level on overall Factiva news coverage, which allows to identify potential biases stemming from changes in the source material (Clark & Sikkink, 2013).
-We discuss validation in Appendix 4 and provide a separate 50-page document including individual country reports comparing our data with datasets available for individual countries.
+We discuss validation in Appendix 4.2 and provide a separate 50-page document including individual country reports comparing our data with other datasets.

-We opted to rely on news media reports after carefully considering alternatives, including crime statistics, social media, and surveys.
-First, lynching is not defined as a crime in the penal code of any Latin American state (see Appendix 2).
+We opted to rely on newspaper reports after carefully considering alternatives, including crime statistics, social media, and surveys.
+First, lynching is not defined as a crime in the penal code of any Latin American state.
 A lynching incident may enter crime statistics, for example, as a homicide or injury, but given the large number of homicides and injuries unrelated to lynchings, these forms of violence do not provide a meaningful proxy.
-Hence, there is no readily available official information.
+Hence, there is no readily available official information on lynching.